Child Custody Lawyers in Brisbane

 Consideration should also be given to the children’s ages and maturity.

 Finally the agreement or Orders that you enter into must be reasonably practical.
 Do not agree to half of school holidays if you know that you will not be able to have the children due to work or travel commitments and don’t agree to shared care if you live a good distance from one another.

-If you have questions about parenting matters, we have answers.
-Book an initial consultation today and ask about our fixed fees for Consent Orders or Parenting Plans.
+If you have questions about parenting matters, family law and child custody, we have answers.
+Book an initial consultation with the best child custody lawyer in Brisbane & QLD and ask about our fixed fees for Consent Orders or Parenting Plans.